-To sign up, complete a Direct Deposit form and return it to Sealaska.
-Please also include a voided check or deposit slip from your checking or savings account with any bank, savings and loan, or credit union.
+To opt-in for direct deposit, complete a Direct Deposit form and return it to Sealaska.
+Please include a voided check or deposit slip from your checking or savings account with any bank, savings and loan, or credit union.
 The electronic deposit will be made to that account.
 Mail your completed direct deposit authorization form to:

 Sealaska Corporation Shareholder Records Attn: Direct Deposit One Sealaska Plaza, Suite 400 Juneau, AK 99801-1276

-Important Reminders About Distributions Shareholders are strongly encouraged to keep Sealaska informed of their most recent contact information.
+Important Information About Distributions Shareholders are encouraged to keep Sealaska informed of their most recent contact information.
 Prior to each distribution, there is a date on which Sealaska must close all shareholder records to further changes, as required by corporate policy.
 This is called a Record Date, and it generally falls 3-4 weeks before a distribution.
-Shareholders may not change their information after the Record Date until the distribution is completed.
-It is important to make any changes to a shareholder record prior to the Record Date of any distribution.
+Shareholder information may not change after the Record Date until the distribution is completed.

-How Distributions Are Calculated Sealaska shareholders receive distributions from three sources: operations, the Permanent Fund and Section 7(i) revenue sharing.
+How Distributions Are Calculated Sealaska shareholders receive distributions from three sources: operations, the Marjorie V. Young Permanent Fund and ANCSA Section 7(i) revenue sharing.